scottsweb/mobble/readme.txt

 2. mobble settings screen for enabling/disabling the body class.

 == Changelog ==

+= 1.3 =
+* Update mobile detect library to 2.7.6
+* Small CSS change for 3.8

 = 1.2.1 =
 * Small bug fix on is_mobile()